netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_save_config_module.rst

       - Default:

         *310*
-      - Time in seconds until a timeout error is thrown when establishing a new session with Netscaler.
+      - Time in seconds until a timeout error is thrown when establishing a new session with Citrix ADC.
     * - nitro_user

         *(str)*
       -
-      - The username with which to authenticate to the netscaler node.
+      - The username with which to authenticate to the Citrix ADC node.
     * - nsip

         *(str)*
       -
-      - The ip address of the netscaler appliance where the nitro API calls will be made.
+      - The ip address of the Citrix ADC appliance where the nitro API calls will be made.

         The port can be specified with the colon (:).
 E.g. ``192.168.1.1:555``.
     * - validate_certs